ebdude/ebdude.github.io/links.md

   I like playing basketall.Here is a link to NBA.com.
   {NBA link}{https://nba.com
-  I like terraria.
-Here is a link to headupgames.
+  I like terraria, so Here is a link to headupgames.
   {headupgames link}{https://headupgames.com
   I also like fortnite.
 Here is a link to epicgames.
   {epicgames link}{https://epicgames.com